par7133/AvatarFree/README.md

 Hello and welcome to Avatar Free!<br>

-Avatar Free is a light, simple, software on premise to build your social presence.<br><br>
+Avatar Free is a light, simple, software on premise to build your social presence.<br>

-Avatar Free is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br><br>
+Avatar Free is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>

 First step, use the password box and salt fields to create the hash to insert in the config file.
 Remember to manually set there also the salt value.<br>